Australian Chamber of Commerce and Industry: Structure

-The Australian Chamber is a non-profit organization whose members are chambers of commerce of Australia's states and territories and national industry associations.
+The Australian Chamber is a non-profit organisation whose members are chambers of commerce of Australia's states and territories and national industry associations.

 The Australian Chamber is governed by a constitution and is led by a Board.
 Board members are elected from the membership at the Annual General Meeting held each November.

 The General Council, comprising the Board and other member representatives, oversees the Australian Chamber's policy development.
 The General Council meets three times a year and is advised by policy committees and working parties that meet between General Council meetings.

 Policy

 The Australian Chamber has formal policies on a range of matters:

 Economics and Industry: The Australian Chamber supports a strong, dynamic and globally competitive Australian economy can only be achieved by advancing economic reform.
 It argues to lower and simplify taxes, streamline the federation, reduce the size of government, cut excessive red tape, improve efficiency and enhance national productivity.

 Employment, Education and Training: The Australian Chamber supports developing innovative and proactive programs that improve workforce participation, encourage apprenticeships and provide for better transitions from learning to work.
 It argues for a focus on greater employment of young or disadvantaged job seekers, including mature-age workers, people with a disability and indigenous Australians.

 Small Business: The Australian Chamber says Australia's two million small businesses that employ seven million people are the backbone of the economy.
 It argues for a focus on cutting red tape, simplifying the tax system, improving access to finance, making it easier to employ people and building better infrastructure.

 Sustainability: The Australian Chamber supports sustainable development that maintains the capacity of society, the economy and the environment to satisfy the needs of current and future generations.
-It argues for a focus on improving transport infrastructure and services to ensure Australia's growing cities are efficient, productive and livable.
+It argues for a focus on improving transport infrastructure and services to ensure Australia's growing cities are efficient, productive and liveable.

-Trade and International Affairs: The Australian Chamber supports global free trade as a principal driver of economic prosperity and peace, with greater cooperation facilitated through multilateral, plurilateral and bilateral trade liberalization.
+Trade and International Affairs: The Australian Chamber supports global free trade as a principal driver of economic prosperity and peace, with greater cooperation facilitated through multilateral, plurilateral and bilateral trade liberalisation.
 It argues for a focus on ensuring better, easier and more seamless access to new markets, investment opportunities and innovations for Australian businesses.

 Workplace Relations: The Australian Chambers supports a world-class workplace relations system that promotes individual flexibility, greater job opportunities and more productive and effective workplaces.
 It argues for a focus on ensuring modern workplace laws reflect and address 21st century business and community needs without undue third-party interference or lost competitiveness.

 Work Health and Safety: The Australian Chamber says its member network is committed to ensuring that every person, every day, returns home safely from work; work where everyone is continually looking for better ways of doing things and improving work health and safety culture, and performance, including in psychological health.
 It says business supports nationally consistent WHS legislation and supports non-regulatory approaches where all parties, employers, employees and others have mutual and collective responsibilities for health and safety.